Tesla Helps Drive Stocks Mostly Higher - UrduPoint

 London, (UrduPoint / Pakistan Point News - 24th Oct, 2024) European and US stocks mostly rose on Thursday thanks to well-received earnings updates including from automaker Tesla.

-Tesla shares surged over 16 percent at the start of trading after the company led by Elon Musk reported third-quarter profits of $2.2 billion, up 17 percent from the year-ago period on an eight-percent increase in revenues to $25.2 billion.
+Tesla shares surged over 17 percent after the company led by Elon Musk reported third-quarter profits of $2.2 billion, up 17 percent from the year-ago period on an eight-percent increase in revenues to $25.2 billion.

-The outspoken Musk offered a bullish outlook on Tesla's prospects, pointing to the strong results as evidence the company's ambitious vision is being realized.
+The outspoken Musk offered a bullish outlook on Tesla's prospects, pointing to the strong results as evidence the company's ambitious vision is being realised.

-Both the S&P 500 and Nasdaq Composite climbed at the start of trading, while the Dow dipped.
+Both the S&P 500 and Nasdaq Composite climbed, while the Dow dipped.

 "For now, the excitement over Tesla's report and outlook seems to be doing most of the driving," said market analyst Patrick O'Hare at Briefing.com.